-The MATC Board of Directors supports and complies with Title VI and Title VII of the Civil Rights Act of 1964 as amended, Section 504 of the Rehabilitation Act of 1973 and Amendments, The Americans with Disabilities Act, Title IX, and all requirements imposed by or pursuant to the regulations of the Department of Health and Human Services, and the Department of Education.
-It is the policy of the Board of Directors that no person in the United States (on the grounds of race, color, religion, sex, national origin, ancestry or disability) shall be excluded from participation in, denied the benefit of, or otherwise subjected to discrimination under any program or activity of, or employment with Manhattan Area Technical College.
+The MATC Board of Directors supports and complies with Title VI and Title VII of the Civil Rights Act of 1964 as amended, Section 504 of the Rehabilitation Act of 1973 and Amendments, The Americans with Disabilities Act, Title IX and all requirements imposed by or pursuant to the regulations of the Department of Health and Human Services and the Department of Education.
+It is the policy of the Board of Directors that no person in the United States (on the grounds of gender, race, color, national origin, disability, sexual orientation, gender identity, religion, age, genetic information, parental status, military status, or veteran status) shall be excluded from participation in, denied the benefit of, or otherwise subjected to discrimination under any program or activity of, or employment with, Manhattan Area Technical College.

-Specific complaints of alleged discrimination under Title IX (gender) and Section 504/ADA (handicap, disability) should be referred to the Title IX/Section 504/ADA Coordinator, Vice President of Student Services, 3136 Dickens Ave., Manhattan, KS 66503, 785.587.2800.
+Specific complaints of alleged discrimination should be referred to Title IX/Section 504/ADA Coordinator/ HR Director, 3136 Dickens Ave., Manhattan, KS 66503, 785.587.2800.